phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 Above method will get a person by `personId`.
 As you can see the method is made queryable with the `@Query` annotation.
 You can optionally provide the name ("person" in this case), however the default would be "person" anyway (method name without "get").
 You can also optionally name the parameter, but the default would be the parameter name ("personId").

-The Person Object is a POJO that represent a Person (User or Member) in the system.
-It has many fields, some that is other complex POJOs:
+The Person Object is a POJO that represents a Person (User or Member) in the system.
+It has many fields, some that are other complex POJOs:

 ![codequarkusio](/images/Supersonic_Subatomic_GraphQL/person.png)

-However, the `Query` annotation made it possible that we can query the exact fields we are interest in.
+However, the `Query` annotation makes it possible to query the exact fields we are interested in.

 Run the example application: